raysaltini/learnsymfony/README.md

 learnsymfony
 ============

-A collections of sample Symfony bundles for learning the basics of Symfony.
+A collection of sample Symfony bundles for learning the framework fundamentals.